 Vloggers can bank on an incredible time with the HX99.
 Its compact size makes it highly portable and you would not want to put it down.
 Its image stabilization, lens-mounted control ring, and high-contrast OLED Tru-Finder make vlogging extremely convenient and fun.

 The camera will also give you a real-time preview so that you end up with a shot that turns out exactly as you envisioned.

 Fans of Canon were very excited to see the EOS M50, their first foray into the 4k capable mirrorless market.
 The EOS M50 fits into Canon’s range at the upper end of the md-market, offering features that you won’t find in it’s lesser priced models.

-In other words, the EOS M50 is a camera for enthusiasts, in that it has plenty of features, but not too many as to overwhelm you.
+In other words, the EOS M50 is a camera for enthusiasts, in that it has plenty of features, but not too many to overwhelm you.

-While video image is good, we should warn you that when you film in 4k, there is a 1.6x crop.
+While the video image is good, we should warn you that when you film in 4k, there is a 1.6x crop.
 This means the sensor zooms in 1.6 times to cater for 4k stabilized footage.
 This is okay if you’re looking for tight shots, but if you want a very wide angle on the kit 15-45mm lens, you might struggle to capture everything.

 Take a look at a screen shot from Youtuber Kai W’s EOS M50 review to see what 4k vlogging looks like on a slightly wider 11-22 mm lens.